acrylplatform/blockchain-postgres-sync/README.md

 # Acryl blockchain — PostgreSQL sync scripts

-A set of scripts to download and update Waves blockchain history data into a PostgreSQL 10.x database.
+A set of scripts to download and update Acryl blockchain history data into a PostgreSQL 10.x database.

 ## Usage